odysseyhack/kpn-technium/BusinessNetworkLedger/README.md

-This folder the extract of eggnet.bna file.
 BusinessNetworkLedger is setup using Hyperledger Fabric and Hyperledger Composer

 Three major components described in this folder (developed using Hyperledger Composer) are